-In Alameda County, although 40% of persons with mpox are Latinx and 25% are Black/African American, only 19% of vaccine recipients are Latinx and 12% Black/African American.
+In Alameda County during the summer of 2022, although 40% of persons with mpox were Latinx and 25% are Black/African American, only 19% of vaccine recipients were Latinx and 12% Black/African American.
 It is crucial that we ensure outreach and access for communities of color.